-Computed tomography (CT) – also known as CT imaging and CAT scanning – is a type of X-ray that provides detailed, cross-sectional (sliced) images of body tissue and organs using a rotating, tube-shaped machine.
+Computed tomography (CT), also known as CT imaging and CAT scanning, is a type of X-ray that provides detailed, cross-sectional (sliced) images of the body using a rotating, tube-shaped machine.

-CT imaging can be done on all types of body tissue (e.g., muscle, bone) without sacrificing clarity.
-A special X-ray dye (contrast) is sometimes used with a CT scan to increase viewing over a certain area (e.g., appendix).
+A primary advantage of CT imaging is that it can be done on all types of body tissue (such as muscle and bone) without sacrificing clarity.
+A special X-ray dye (contrast) may be used to increase viewing over the target area.

 Our team also uses CT scans to facilitate needle-biopsy procedures.

-With six computed tomography (CT) scanners and the latest CT imaging technology, our radiologists are able to quickly and accurately diagnose deadly conditions such as cardiovascular disease, appendicitis and cancer.
-We also offer dynamic volume scanning for critical stroke code patients.
+With six computed tomography (CT) scanners and the latest CT imaging technology, our radiologists are able to quickly and accurately diagnose serious conditions such as cardiovascular disease, appendicitis and cancer.

 UC San Diego Health is the only facility in San Diego County to offer a 320-slice CT scanner, an ultra-fast, low-dose scanner that provides very high-resolution images.
 We also have two state-of-the-art, 64-slice CT scanners, which can be used in place of more invasive diagnostic methods (such as cardiac catheterization).